 Original owner: Emily Followill

 Take your toilet.
 Waterproof the tiling.
-Install a showerhead.
+Install a shower head.
 Hey presto!
 You’ve a small wet room.
 We particularly love the white tiles here, and their ability to ‘enlarge’ the space.

 16.